 Be suspicious of big financial rewards

-Let’s be real… who in their right mind would send a stranger the opportunity for large financial rewards without some kind of serious investment?
+Let’s be honest… who in their right mind would send a stranger the opportunity for significant financial rewards without some serious investment?
 If such a scheme existed, it would likely be reserved for their friends and family and would probably be a pretty big secret.
 I promise you… a king in Kenya doesn’t care about you.

 So now that you know a little bit more about what you’re looking for, can you pick out what was wrong with the email that I was sent?
 Here are the ones I caught…